What’s it like to be part of the Law Society’s Council?

 I’m proudest of helping to develop the human rights agenda of the Law Society as the chair of the Human Rights Committee, and as a Council member.

-If you want to make a difference to the solicitor profession, why not stand for Council?
+Do you want to make a difference to the solicitor profession?
+Stand for Council.